muehlefeldt/unity-machine-learning/python/basic_rl_env/log.md

 ## 129 and 130
 * Test of rewritten script.

+## 131 and following
+* Automated runs.
+* Reward function may need tweaking.
+* Use 154 as base config.

 # Next
 * Second room.
+* Target location set incorrectly.
 * Test: Small reward for better state but not optimal state, +0.1.

 # Longtrem plans